ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 the Collector issues a query to the Leader ({{batch-modes}}), which the Aggregators use to select a batch of reports to aggregate.
 Each Aggregator emits an aggregate share encrypted to the Collector so that it can decrypt and combine them to yield the aggregate result.
-This entire process is composed of two
+This process is composed of two
 interactions:

 1. Collect request and response between the Collector and Leader, specified in